 The document located here is intended to be used as a prompt / guide for things which are important to consider and capture when completing the case note.
 Remember professional judgement and curiosity are some of the most important tools you have!

-Should a face to face visit be needed, ensure the flowchart in Appendix 1 of the checklist is followed to determine whether Personal Protective Equipment (PPE) will be needed.
-The checklist should be completed by the practitioner and line manager before any visit is undertaken, and will need to be sent to BS_Adults_MSOs@lincolnshire.gov.uk
+Should a face to face visit be needed, ensure the flowchart in Appendix A of the guidance is followed to determine whether Personal Protective Equipment (PPE) will be needed.
+The home visit checklist should be completed in Mosaic by the practitioner and authorised by their line manager before any visit is undertaken.

-Due to the COVID-19 outbreak, emergency measures for CHC have been introduced by the Government.
+Due to the COVID-19 outbreak, emergency measures for CHC were introduced by the Government.
 This includes the cessation of all CHC assessments.
-As such no Checklists or DSTs are to be completed.

-Where practitioners believe that an individual in their own home or in a placement requires healthcare that can’t be provided through community health services they should contact CHC either by email firstname.lastname@example.org or by phone 01522 515344.
+Where practitioners submit a positive checklist and believe that an individual in their own home or in a placement requires healthcare that can’t be provided through community health services they should contact CHC either by email email@example.com or by phone 01522 515344.
 Ask to speak to one of the CHC managers/Band 7.
 You may be given another number to phone or they may take your number for someone to call back.